British Columbia Electric Railway: Vancouver Electric Street Railway and Lighting Company (1889 - 1895)

-In May 1890, the Vancouver Street Railway company merged with the Vancouver Electric Light company to form the Vancouver Electric Street Railway and Lighting Company.
-In June, 1890 the first six miles of the line were opened to the public.
-(Note: The first day of operations is unclear.
-Modern authors state it started on June 27, 1890.
-The BCER's own history book claims it was on June 28, 1890) The service began in Vancouver's then-commercial district, linking the perimeters of the east and west residential districts.
+On May 21, 1890, the Vancouver Street Railway company merged with the Vancouver Electric Light company to form the Vancouver Electric Street Railway and Lighting Company (VESRL).
+Also in May, the company received six streetcars purchased from the John Stephenson Car Company.
+A trial run of streetcar number 14 ran on June 26, 1890, four months after trams launched in Victoria.
+The car made several trips along Westminster Avenue in the afternoon, before being tested on the rest of the system's tracks in the evening.
+The first six miles of the line were opened to the public on June 27, 1890.
+Two lines were in operation at the start of service.
+The Powell Street line ran west on Powell Street to Granville and Pender streets.
+The Westminster Avenue line ran north on Main to Powell Street, passing the horse stable, crossing False Creek on a newly built bridge, passing the car barn on Union Street.
+The line then met the same westward route of the Powell Street line but continued for an additional mile south.The service began in Vancouver's then-commercial district, linking the perimeters of the east and west residential districts.
 Residents along the route were among the first in the city to receive running water, sewage, and electricity.
+On July 3, 1890, the VESRL revealed new arc lights, illuminating Vancouver's streets at night for the first time.

 At rush hour, six cars operated across the whole system.
 These cars had the capability to run at speeds up to 32 km/h, but due to an agreement with the city only operated at 9.6 km/h.
 The Vancouver Electric Street Railway and Lighting company also gave the city of Vancouver the option to buy the streetcar system after 30 years.
+On October 11, 1890, crews began constructing a half-mile extension of the railway to reach Mount Pleasant.
 By February 1891, Vancouver's six streetcars had carried nearly 340,000 total passengers.

+On October 22, 1891, the company launched the Fairview line.
+The VESRL purchased 68 lots of land in the area from the Canadian Pacific Railway in exchange for streetcar service in the area.
+The line was single-tracked and ran 4.4 km at opening, crossing False Creek to Granville Street, and connecting with the recently opened Mount Pleasant extension.
+People saw the line as a disappointment due to how few residents lived in the Fairview area at the time.
+The construction of the Fairview line would exceed 5x its original estimate, as the line needed to cross multiple streams, seven wood bridges were constructed at a cost of $150,000.